 Whether or not the above points are a consensus for all areas of the supply chain are of course debatable, but either way, one thing that came out of the discussions was that pharma has more significant and less quantifiable barriers to address than others, particularly in broader digital transformation initiatives.
 These barriers include:

 - Legislation and compliance

 - Policy and organisational change

 These themes are common across many sectors, but a reoccurring opinion that I came across was that as an industry pharma has traditionally been relatively more introspective and risk-averse, making a strong case for collaborating with more nimble outfits.

 as an industry pharma has traditionally been relatively more introspective and risk-averse, making a strong case for collaborating with more nimble outfits

 If you are passionate about this topic as I am, please reach out to me at firstname.lastname@example.org or via the comments.
 I would like to hear your views, problems and how you have tackled these and other challenges and barriers within your organisation.
 Listed below are links to some other articles that deal with the same topic and may be of interest to you.

 About the Author

-Before founding New Leaf Technology Solutions, Simon Chambers and his co-founder worked for a decade exclusively with the Pharmaceutical Industry, leading and delivering cutting edge business applications targeting the SFE market in areas such as Incentive Compensation, KAM, Coaching, Collaboration platforms and BI solutions.
+Before co-founding New Leaf Technology Solutions, Simon Chambers worked for a decade exclusively with the Pharmaceutical Industry, leading and delivering cutting edge business applications targeting the SFE market in areas such as Incentive Compensation, KAM, Coaching, Collaboration platforms and BI solutions.